Nexmo/station/_documentation/voice/voice-api/building-blocks/record-a-call-with-split-audio.md

 You will need to:

-1. Set up a call and obtain the call UUID.
-You could use the 'connect an inbound call' building block to do this.
-2. Record the call with split audio (this building block).
+1. Answer and record the call with split audio (this building block).
-3. Download the recording.
-See the 'Download a recording' building block for how to do this.
+2. Download the recording.
+See the [Download a recording](/voice/voice-api/building-blocks/download-a-recording) building block for how to do this.